Course registration and advising will be done on an entirely new system called Colleague Self-Service.

 DO I HAVE TO LOGIN AND REGISTER ON MY START DATE AND TIME?

 No, your start date/time is simply the earliest you can register.
-You can register for courses from that time until the first day of the fall 2018 semester.
+You can register for courses from that time until the last day of the add period for the spring semester.

 HOW DO I ACTUALLY REGISTER FOR COURSES?